gavinhoward/bc/README.md

 To see what algorithms this `bc` uses, see the [algorithms manual][7].

+## Locales

+Currently, this `bc` only has support for English (and US English) locales.
+Patches are welcome for translations; use the existing files in `locales/` as a starting point.

 ## Other Projects

 Other projects based on this bc are: